There are no specific CPT codes for this treatment, it may be reported using:

 Ongoing Clinical Trials

-A search of online site ClinicalTrials.gov in January 2013 identified 26 open trials of corneal collagen cross-linking.
+A search of online site ClinicalTrials.gov in February 2014 identified 30 open trials of corneal CXL.
 Some of the randomized controlled studies of CXL for keratoconus include:

 Also identified on ClinicalTrials.gov is the German Corneal Cross-Linking Registry (NCT00560651).
 Goals of the registry are to gather long-term results of CXL, detect rare complications and side effects, and evaluate efficacy in a large number of patients.
 There is an estimated enrollment of 7,500 patients with a study completion date of November 2012.
 The status of this study is unknown.

 Corneal cross-linking (CXL) is a treatment for progressive keratoconus and other forms of corneal ectasia.
-No CXL devices have received FDA approval for this indication.
-There is evidence from small RCTs that corneal cross-linking may lead to short-term improvements in visual acuity compared to untreated eyes.
-However, due to the variable natural history of keratoconus, there is a need for prospective randomized controlled trials with a large number of patients that are followed over many years to determine whether CXL improves longer-term outcomes.
-Several trials are ongoing, and 2- to 3-year results are expected soon.
-Longer-term outcomes from large cohorts are also needed to evaluate potential complications of this new treatment approach.
-Therefore, CXL is considered investigational.
+There is evidence from a number of small randomized controlled trials (RCTs) that CXL leads to short-term improvements in visual acuity compared with untreated eyes, and results from 1 trial have reported that benefits are maintained at 2 to 3 years’ follow-up.
+However, due to the variable natural history of keratoconus, there is a need for prospective RCTs with larger numbers of patients that are followed over many years to determine whether CXL improves longer-term outcomes.
+Several trials are ongoing, and results from these other trials are expected soon.
+Longer-term outcomes from large cohorts will also be useful to evaluate potential long-term complications of this new treatment approach.
+Although one device is currently under Food and Drug Administration (FDA) review for a humanitarian device exemption (HDE), no CXL devices have received FDA approval at this time.
+Pending FDA approval of the HDE, CXL is considered investigational.

 Medicare National Coverage